As an Amazon Associate I earn from qualifying purchases.

 When to Harvest Tomatoes

-Tomatoes produce a gas called ethylene that helps to mature green tomatoes.
+Tomatoes produce ethylene gas that helps to mature green tomatoes.
 Ethylene causes the cells of the fruit to lose their green color, turning a shade of red.
 This gas increases the carotenoids - red and yellow colors - while decreasing the chlorophyll.

 How do you get Green Tomatoes to Turn Red?